allen-liaoo/AIBot/src/main/java/command/fun/FunCommands.md

     - hangmancheater (hmc) - Hang Man Cheater base on the unknown word and missed letters. *
     ```Hang Man Cheater based on the Word Bank.
-    command Usage: =hangmancheater or =hmc
+    Command Usage: =hangmancheater or =hmc
     Parameter: -h | [Unknown Word] [Missed Letters] [Page] | null
     [Unknown Word] [Missed Letters] [Page]: Use `?` for unknow letters in the [Unknown Word].
     Type in the incorrect letters for [Missed Letters], and the page number you want.
 (50 words per page)